Landlord Responsibilities and Advice13-12-2016 | Landlord News

 It is your responsibility to have a tenancy agreement in place for you and your tenant, which is a contract between you both.
-It allows tenants to live in your property and stipulates the responsibilities of each party, with regards to the condition of the property and the finances, protecting both you and your tenant.You can get different types of tenancy agreements:
+It allows tenants to live in your property and stipulates the responsibilities of each party, with regard to the condition of the property and the finances, protecting both you and your tenant.

 Gas and Electrical Safety

 An electrical safety test must also be carried out every five years, this will be in the form of a PAT (Portable Appliance Test) by a registered electrician.
 The electrician will test every appliance in the household ensuring each item is safe to use.

 Tenancy Deposit Schemes

 Under the provision of the U.K. Housing Act 2004, if a tenancy started after April 2007 and you required a deposit from your tenant, this deposit must be protected using a government-authorised tenancy deposit scheme, and you must serve all the required documentation within 30 days.
 You need to give the following information to your tenant within this timescale:

 Many of your benefits through standard owners insurance will no longer apply if you are letting out the property, and this could result in huge repair bills for you.
-By investing in landlords insurance you will be covered for both buildings and contents, click here for further information.
-Be sensible and don’t take risks when it comes to your policy â€“ you don’t want to be left out of pocket.If you are still unsure about anything contact the Citizens Advice Bureau who will offer you further guidance.
+By investing in landlords insurance you will be covered for both landlord building insurance and landlord contents insurance.
+Be sensible and don’t take risks regarding your policy, you don’t want to be left out of pocket.